 In the past, undergraduates in the Department have also sponsored their own activities, sometimes in conjunction with the graduate students.
 In recent years, for example, we have had Slavic poetry slams and mini-film festivals of Russian and East European film.
 Often the Davis Center for Russian and Eurasian Studies has in its budget a few hundred dollars available for undergraduate activities.
 This money may be used, in whole or in part, for any Slavic-oriented activity organized by undergraduates (with the stipulation that these funds not be used for refreshments).
 If you are interested in organizing film showings, inviting a lecturer, or organizing other events, please consult the Director about the possibility of using these funds.
 In addition, the Slavic Department in the recent past has organized a couple of annual events, such as a play, poetry reading, and/or musical performance, in which our concentrators and other Harvard students studying the Russian language and culture are the main participants.
 Late in the spring term the Davis Center, with the assistance of the Slavic Department, sponsors a Russian Studies Day, when Harvard, Wellesley, and Wheaton seniors come together to present their senior theses.
 Entertainment is also provided.

+Year of Russian Cinema Festival at the Barker Center

-Performed by the Students of the
+Performed by the Students of the Russian Ab class.

 Nature in Russian Songs and Poetry